-UPDATED Feb.
-22, 2021: It is anticipated that funding to reopen this program will be approved by local government by March, 9, 2021.
-There is currently a 3,000+ backlog of applicants.
-Once the program is able to reopen it is anticipated to take two-three months to complete the backlog of current cases.
+Case processing will begin shortly and there is currently a 5,000+ backlog of applicants.
+It is anticipated to take two-three months to complete the backlog of current cases.

 Applying for the waitlist does not guarantee funding.
 Funding is granted upon completion of all required documentation from both parties and eligibility approval verified by Service Agency Case Managers who will be assigned to each case.